hemantrattey/Netflix_Analysis/README.md

 A detailed analysis of my viewing history on Netflix over the past year (2020 - 2021) using pandas and seaborn in python.

+*P.S. : Refer the jupyter notebooks to understand better.
+This README file is just a description of the project.*

+*File ***script1-data_manipulation.ipynb*** contains initial data cleaning and wrangling using which I export the data to a csv file.*

+*File ***Script2-Data_Analysis.ipynb*** contains all the working for generating the visualizations.*

 ### Motivation

 Netflix has truly revolutionized the way we consume content.
 We find ourselves spending hours watching movies or binge watching popular TV Series.
 Personally, Netflix is my most preferred platform for consuming content just because of the amount of content available and the ease of use of the platform.